yangkevin2/neurips2021-lap3/README.md

 ## MiniWorld and MiniGrid:

-Install the `gym-miniworld` and/or `gym-minigrid` (TODO) directories, which have our modifications from the original envs.
-Emphasis: install the one included in this folder, not the official version.
-Otherwise you will see crashes.
+Install the `gym-miniworld` and/or `gym-minigrid` directories, which have our modifications from the original envs. **Make sure to install the ones included in this folder, not the official versions.** Otherwise you will see crashes.

 ## Molecule: